 Scotiabank

 With Scotiabank market-linked GICs, you can get a variety of different GICs that have a minimum and maximum interest rate.
 The terms of these GICs range between 2 and 5 years as well.
-The categories that you can find these GICS are:
+The categories that you can find these GICS in are:

 - Scotiabank Canadian Top 60